katiestar99/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

               display.debug("File lookup term: %s" % term)

               # Find the file in the expected search path, using a class method
-              # that implements the 'expected' search path for Ansible plugins.
+              # that implements the 'expected' search path for Assible plugins.
               lookupfile = self.find_file_in_search_path(variables, 'files', term)

               # Don't use print or your own logging, the display class